 Patrons are responsible for books that they have borrowed and will be charged for damage to books.
 The minimum damaged book charge is $7.50.
 The maximum charge will be for the replacement fee of the book.
 Patrons should not dog-ear pages or stick any adhesive materials in library books.
 Patrons may be charged for highlighting, underlining or writing in library books, or for placing post-it notes or other adhesive markers in books.
 The library charges a $0.25 removal fee for each post-it or adhesive left in books that are returned.

-When books have been damaged beyond repair or are known to be irretrievably lost then patrons may contact the library to discuss replacing the books for a processing fee of $25, in lieu of paying the $100 fee.
-Replacement copies may be subject to an additional recall fine if the item being replaced is overdue and was recalled by another borrower prior to the due date.
+When books have been damaged beyond repair or are known to be irretrievably lost then patrons may contact the library to discuss replacing the books in lieu of paying the $75 fee.
 Replacement copies must be new books and must be the same edition as the lost items, or newer.
 Used copies are not acceptable replacements; please contact the Billing Supervisor if a book is out of print.
 Hardcover books are preferred but paperbacks are acceptable.

 Recently accrued fines for items checked out from the Undergraduate Library, Health Sciences Library, Law Library and the Park Journalism Library should be paid at their respective library.